botpress/documentation-v12/docs/intro-to-botpress/update.md

 :::caution

-Please backup your `/data` folder before making any changes
+Create a backup of your `/data` folder before making any changes.

 :::